i5tar/Nebula/README.md

 # Nebula - Hypixel
-Nebula was designed by `i5` to improve on lilith, and provide its paid features for free.
+Nebula was designed by `i5` to improve on Lilith, and provide its paid features for free.

 ## Getting Started:
 - Clone this repository or download its code.